ahangarha/MV-Projects/CONTRIBUTING.md

 3. Make a new branch from `develop` branch (This is important here!
 You need to checkout to `develop` branch and then make a branch)
 4. Make the local development environment ready by running `npm install`.
 5. To run the project on live server, run `npm run watch`.
-6. To run the project on local host, run `npm run build` then `npm start`.
-7. Commit your changes.
+6. Commit your changes.
-8. Push your commits to your own fork
+7. Push your commits to your own fork
-9. Send Pull Request from your new branch to this project's **develop branch**.
+8. Send Pull Request from your new branch to this project's **develop branch**.

 You are done.
 I will get notified and then take the next steps accordingly.